Designatory/extension-bites/docs/intro.md

 import Extension from '../src/components/ExtensionCard';

-○ Click below to install our extensions
+○ Click below to look into installation guides.

 ## Code Companion